Leveraging Post Hoc Context for Faster Learning in Bandit Settings with Applications in Robot-Assisted Feeding: INTRODUCTION

-However, this method required about 10 failures over 25 attempts to learn the optimal manipulation strategy for a given new food item.
+However, the method presented in that work required about 10 failures over 25 attempts to learn the optimal manipulation strategy for a given new food item.
 Visual context is only a single mode.
 Food items that look similar (but not identical), such as ripe and un-ripe banana slices, can have very different consistencies, leading to different optimal manipulation strategies.
 It is hard to learn this map with only visual data.
 Haptic feedback from physical interactions can be informative for object classification~\cite{SchneiderSturmStachniss2009, AllenRoberts1989, bhattacharjee2018food} and inferring object properties such as haptic adjectives~\cite{chu2015robotic}, rigidity~\cite{DrimusKootstraBilbergKragic2011}, elasticity~\cite{FrankSchmeddingStachnissTeschnerBurgard2010a}, hardness~\cite{TakamukuGomezHosodaPfeifer2007}, and compliance~\cite{kaboli2014humanoids, bhattacharjee2017inferring}.
 Previous work has also shown that combining visual and haptic modalities can help towards inferring global haptic mapping~\cite{shenoi2016crf} and learning multi-modal representations~\cite{lee2019making} during manipulation.
-Our key insight is that \emph{we can leverage haptic feedback collected during manipulation to more quickly learn how to map visual information to the optimal strategy for a given type of food}.
+Our key insight is that \emph{we can leverage haptic feedback collected after action selection during manipulation to more quickly learn how to map visual information to the optimal strategy for a given type of food}.